Japan consumer inflation eases in June as weak yen impact fades

 But the slowdown will come as no surprise to the Bank of Japan, which has said inflation will continue to slow to around 1 percent in coming months as an increase in import costs from a weak fen fades.

-The BOJ expects inflation to pick up again as a tight labor market lifts wages.
+The BOJ expects inflation to pick up again as a tight labour market lifts wages.

 The central bank is thus in no mood to consider expanding stimulus any time soon, although some analysts warn it may face pressure to act if the economic recovery loses momentum and fails to nudge up prices late this year.